nmushino/quarkusrobotshop-web/README.md

 # quarkuscofeeshop-web

-This is the web frontend for the Quarkus Coffeeshop Application
+This is the web frontend for the Quarkus robotshop Application

 Orders can be placed through the web UI or a REST endpoint "/order"